srimathE rAmAnujAya nama:

 - He does not look at their defects which arise out of their birth, knowledge, actions, etc.

-- He protects them when neither they themselves cannot protect them nor others can protect them.
+- He protects them when neither they themselves can protect them nor others can protect them.

 - He makes himself fully available for them.